reidjohnson/hpipy/docs/source/user_guide/neural_network.rst

 Bifurcated Neural Network
 =========================

-The neural network method offers a deep learning–based approach to constructing house price indices.
+The neural network method offers a deep learning-based approach to constructing house price indices.
 It automatically learns complex, nonlinear relationships between property features and sale prices, enabling it to separate individual property effects from broader market trends.
 While it requires large volumes of sales and property data, it is particularly powerful at scale and can produce accurate, fine-grained, and timely indices without relying on repeat sales.

 .. note::